Don't You Worry 'bout a Thing: Incognito version

 In 1992, British acid jazz band Incognito covered "Don't You Worry 'bout a Thing" on their third album, Tribes, Vibes and Scribes (1992).
-It features vocals by American jazz singer Maysa Leak and was a hit in Europe.
-The single was successful especially in the Netherlands, where it peaked at number six.
-Additionally, it was a top 20 hit in the United Kingdom, a top 30 hit in Belgium and a top 40 hit in Sweden.
+It was released in May 1992 by Talkin' Loud and features vocals by American jazz singer Maysa Leak.
+Producers were J.P.
+'Bluey' Maunick and Richard Bull.
+The single became a hit in Europe and especially in the Netherlands, where it peaked at number six.
+Additionally, it was a top-20 hit in the United Kingdom, a top-30 hit in Belgium and a top-40 hit in Sweden.
 A music video was produced to promote the single.
 It features the band performing the song in a blue Triumph Herald 13/60 Convertible, while driving in the streets of London.
 Other scenes show them in a multistorey car park.
 A re-issue of the single was released in 2005.

 Critical reception

-Paula Edelstein from AllMusic described the song as a "killer cover".
+Paula Edelstein from AllMusic complimented the song as a "killer cover".
 Another editor, David Jeffries, called it an "effervescent cover".
-Andy Beevers from Music Week viewed it as "Latin-tinged commercial jazz funk".
+Andy Beevers from Music Week described it as "Latin-tinged commercial jazz funk".
 Sam Wood from The Philadelphia Inquirer deemed it a "killer version" that "springs off this disc with flourishes of bright, brassy Miami Horns, a suncopated house-styled piano figure, and Maysa Leak's stunning voice."
-James Hamilton from the RM Dance Update, stated that Stevie Wonder's "brassily strutting 1974 US hit is here wailed by new girl Maysa".
+James Hamilton from the Record Mirror Dance Update, stated that Stevie Wonder's "brassily strutting 1974 US hit is here wailed by new girl Maysa".